Jacobsmi/goWeatherApp/Notes.md

 ## Where I left off

-- I just finished exploring the API

 ## To-Do

+## Done

+- Allow a user to search by zip code
 - Create a call to the api in order to return data using the apiString var
-- Do more input validation for the city and state
-- Allow a user to search by zip code
 - Parse the json from the api and display it